-Special Characteristic: A Highly Colored Gorge 1 Mile Deep and 4 to 14
+Special Characteristic: A Highly Colored Gorge 1 Mile Deep and 4 to 18 Miles Across; 56 of Its 217 Miles of Length Within the Park

-Miles Across

 THE rain falling in the plowed field forms rivulets in the furrows.
 The rivulets unite in a muddy torrent in the roadside gutter.
 With succeeding showers the gutter wears an ever-deepening channel in the soft soil.
 With the passing season the gutter becomes a gully.
 Here and there, in places, its banks undermine and fall in.
 Here and there the rivulets from the field wear tiny tributary gullies.
 Between the breaks in the banks and the tributaries, irregular masses of earth remain standing, sometimes resembling mimic cliffs, sometimes washed and worn into mimic peaks and spires.